 Wan Dek is historically a day where parents celebrate their children and reinforce good examples and values.
 Nationally, it is a day to recognise the development that children have made and will make to the future of the country.
 These days it’s all about children having fun and parents being grateful for the part they play in bonding families and enriching lives.

-Normally, you would see Thai youngsters walking around with balloons and enjoying games and mini-concerts that are hosted in shopping centers, schools and the grounds of some temples.
+You would see Thai youngsters walking around with balloons and enjoying games and mini-concerts that are hosted in shopping centers, schools and the grounds of some temples.
 In Bangkok, Government House is a popular venue for families on Children’s Day with children receiving the privilege of being able to step foot inside the prime minister’s office.
-Although the government have cancelled their celebrations, private shopping malls, activity centers and clubs are still hosting some Children’s Day Events this year which will be strictly in accordance with the global pandemic safety guidelines.

 A Full list of events that will take place can be found HERE